-Elsewhere one of only 19 right-hand drive Ferrari 275 GTS Spiders made realized £561,500 – another world auction record.
+Elsewhere one of only 19 right-hand drive Ferrari 275 GTS Spiders made realised £561,500 – another world auction record.
 Bonhams offered cars from five single-owner collections at the sale, including that of watchmaker George Daniels.
 This collection

 included the Birkin Bentley, as well as a number of other motor vehicles, including the ex-works Alfa Romeo 8C-2300 Spider Lungo in which Birkin took part in the 1932 Le Mans 24-Hours Endurance Race, which sold for £2,689,500.
-Among the automobilia a model of the 1929 4½-liter 'Blower' Bentley that came from the Daniels Collection sold for £12,500.
+Among the automobilia a model of the 1929 4½-litre 'Blower' Bentley that came from the Daniels Collection sold for £12,500.

 in the marque's 60th anniversary year.
 Meanwhile the USA team's sale at the Greenwich Concours d'Elegance produced its best result yet, with a total exceeding $5 million.
-The auction included the first sale of a million-dollar automobile, with a 1965 Ferrari 275 GTB Berlinetta realizing $1.28 million – a world auction record for a steel-bodied 'shortnose' road car.
+The auction included the first sale of a million-dollar automobile, with a 1965 Ferrari 275 GTB Berlinetta realising $1.28 million – a world auction record for a steel-bodied 'shortnose' road car.